HealthyPear/protopipe-grid-interface/README.md

 ## Useful tips

 ### Make replicates of permanent files
-For permanent files you you should make replicates in order to avoid to saturate the storage elements.
+For permanent files you should make replicates in order to avoid to saturate the storage elements.
 This is particularly important for regression or classification model.
 In order to make a replicate you should do:
 ```